 This site has recently experienced elevator, heating system, kitchen and parking lot upgrades.

 Kennedy Arms is a 125 unit built in 1968 housing a lower income senior/disabled population.
 It was named after the then deceased former president who was so instrumental in the development of senior subsidized housing.
 Senator Edward Kennedy participated in the dedication ceremony.

 Located on the Elizabeth River, this 8 story structure is also within walking distance of Elizabeth’s primary shopping district.
 Its address is 70 Westfield Avenue.

 Kennedy Arms has some balcony apartments, ample parking and a large community room.
 Additionally it features newly renovated kitchens and bathrooms and building façade improvements.

-Ford-Leonard Towers is centrally located at 69 Division Street with existing building features of dual elevators, incineration chutes, laundry facilities, a pagoda style community room along with ample parking.
+Ford-Leonard Towers is centrally located at 69 Division Street with existing building features of dual elevators, incineration chutes, laundry facilities, and a pagoda style community room, along with ample parking.

 This one building structure of 9 stories housing 249 active rental units was built in 1963 upon the prior urging of a then young congressmen John F. Kennedy.
 At that time the complex was the nation’s largest project providing assisted housing for the Senior population exclusively.

 The complex is located at 33 Cherry Street, has extensive parking and is conveniently located to the Elizabeth downtown shopping district.